AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 Now that you have configured Adobe Experience Platform as a destination, you can view the activated audiences in the Audience Portal.
 Audience Portal is a central hub within Adobe Experience Platform that allows you to view and manage your audiences.
 Audience portal now provides Real-Time CDP Collaboration as an origin when filtering your audiences.

+>![IMPORTANT]
+>
+>You are responsible for adding any necessary data usage labels to the audiences you activate to Adobe Experience Platform.
+For more information, refer to the [data usage labels](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/home#data-usage-labels){target="_blank"} guide.

 ![The Audience Portal with Real-Time CDP Collaboration as an origin in the filter options.](/help/assets/destinations/adobe-experience-platform/audience-portal.png)

 To learn more about Audience Portal, refer to the [Audience Portal overview](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/ui/audience-portal#manage-audiences){target="_blank"} guide.